 To know how a marketing information system operates, please go through its sequential process, given below:

-- Since every piece of information involves some opportunity cost as well as real cost, it is essential to wisely select the subject or area requiring the application of a marketing information system and deciding a suitable metrics, accordingly.
+Since every piece of information involves some opportunity cost as well as a real cost.
+It is essential to wisely select the subject or area requiring the application of a marketing information system and deciding a suitable metrics, accordingly.

 Importance of Marketing Information System